CFRB: Shortwave relay

 CFRX is the international shortwave relay of CFRB.
 It transmits with a power of 1 kW on 6.07 MHz in the 49-meter shortwave band.
 CFRX signed on the air on February 11, 1937, 10 years after CFRB began.
-It is operated on the north end of the same site as CFRB's main transmitter building.
+In 1948, CFRB was considering discontinuing its shortwave relay when the station was planning the relocation of its transmitter from Aurora to a new complex at Clarkson, Ontario but decided to keep the CFRX transmitter and move it to Clarkson after receiving hundreds of letters from listeners.
+CFRX is operated on the north end of the same site as CFRB's main transmitter building.

 The shortwave signal was originally directed to the northwest in order to provide service towards northern Ontario and western Canada.
-When a new transmitter was installed in the 2000s, it was made non-directional with the intention of providing availability to Canadians travelling to or vacationing in the United States, particularly snowbirds.
+When a new transmitter was installed in the 2000s, it was made omni-directional with the intention of providing availability to Canadians travelling to or vacationing in the United States, particularly snowbirds.

 Programming

 CFRB has local hosts most of the day, though several shows are syndicated to other Bell Media talk stations in Canada.
-CFRB airs The Late Showgram With Jim Richards overnights.
 The 11 p.m. newscast is simulcast from co-owned CFTO-DT Channel 9 CTV Toronto.

+CFRB traditionally had Toronto's top-rated morning drive show with host Wally Crouter, who joined the station in 1946 and a few weeks later began hosting its morning drive show, originally called Top O’ The Morning and later the Wally Crouter Show, until his retirement in 1996.
+At its peak in the 1970s and 1980s, the show drew half-a-million listeners.
 CFRB's morning show has trailed CBC Radio One's Metro Morning since 2003.